 The black series also involves two Filter changes, triggered by a court ruling: the first Filter had been classified as a Moog copy and banned.
 As far as I know, there are three different Filters, two of which are coveted.
 The first (Moog) and the last (4075).
 A matter of taste.

 Model 2820 - 2823 (1978-81)

-A significant deterioration though was the keyboard itself.
-It was much lighter and much more rickety than the old models and this became even worse with every series.
-So: for technicians an improvement: more stable, more efficient, more service-friendly.
-For pianists: almost a shock - the technically unchanged, Pratt Read keyboard had become a noisy plastic pile.
-Touring musicians often had damage to the keyboard.
-Only the unpacking from the case contained enough dangers.
+However, the keyboard was a clear deterioration.
+It was much lighter and more rickety than on the old models and that got worse and worse with every series.
+So, for technicians it was an improvement: more stable, more efficient, more service-friendly.
+For pianists: almost a shock - the technically unchanged Pratt Read keyboard had become a noisy heap of plastic.
+Touring musicians often had damage to their keys.
+Especially packing and unpacking from the case could be very hazardous.

 Fresh keyboard bushings on the 2811, 2821 and 2823

 In the video you can hear three keyboards in freshly made condition - at first the Odyssey 2811, then 2821 and 2823.
 I think the differences in quality are clearly audible.
 As much as I liked the 2823 - the keyboard was crude and somehow ruined the access.